meronym/speaker-diarization/README.md

 ## Performance

-The current T4 deployment has an average processing time of 12x (relative to the length of the audio input) - e.g. it will take the model approx. 1 minute of computation to process 12 minutes of audio.
+The current T4 deployment has an average processing speed factor of 12x (relative to the length of the audio input) - e.g. it will take the model approx. 1 minute of computation to process 12 minutes of audio.

 ## Intended use